ZealinBee/e-commerce-frontend/README.md

 - more testing for reducers
 - search don't work hand in hand with sorting, still buggy need to be fixed
 - image upload isn't ideal
+- localstorage for the user data
+- make sure to delete the cart item when i delete the actual item

 ## Project Structure